Amanda enjoys using wild harvested and homegrown herbs to make tinctures, salves, and other home remedies.

-I don’t want to say too much about what ensued at the dermatologist.
+I don’t want to reveal too much about what ensued at the dermatologist.
 Let’s just say that what I was told wasn’t making much sense.
 It was “not an infection”.
 It would continue to ooze.
 It was not related to the issue that required surgery in the first place.
 And it was not related to the internal sutures, which she now removed.
 The dermatologist recommended cutting a much larger area out.
 But since my daughter was by this time completely hysterical, she would need to have this done in a hospital where she could be put under anesthesia.
 Well, that wasn’t happening!
 I told her I would treat this on my own, thank you very much.

 Researching Her Reaction to Internal Sutures